zzzprojects/learn-orm/tutorials/net-core-2-x/tiered-compilation-remains-an-opt-in-feature.md

 ## What is the Tiered Compilation?

-Tiered Compilation allows the .NET runtime to substitute different assembly code method implementations for the same method during the lifetime of an application to achieve higher performance.
+Tiered Compilation allows the .NET runtime to substitute different assembly code method implementations for the same method during an application lifetime to achieve higher performance.
 It currently achieves this in the following two ways.

  - [Startup](#startup)
  - [Steady-State](#steady-state)